stephen-ritchie/CS498_FinalProject/README.md

 ## Installing
 To install this plugin upload the ```CS498_Group3.hpi``` file.
 Documentation on installing a plugin in this way can be found [here](https://github.com/stephen-ritchie/CS498_FinalProject/wiki/Packaging-up-a-plugin).
 There are a few configuration settings that need to be made before the plugin can properly operated, and they are outlined below.
 ### Global Jenkins Configurations
 There are a few things that must be set within Jenkins before this plugin can work properly.
 #### SMTP Email
 This plugin requires access to a valid SMTP server to be able to sent emails.
-Set this up by navigating to Jenkins -> Manage Jenkins -> Configure System -> CS 498 | Email Notifications.
+Set this up by navigating to *Jenkins -> Manage Jenkins -> Configure System -> CS 498 | Email Notifications*.
 The following fields are required to be filled out:
 ```
 STMP server: <your email's server> (ex.
 Google's is smtp.gmail.com)
 [x] Use SMTP Authentication: Checked